 The paper is organized as follows.
 Section 2 is a short survey on non-cooperative and cooperative multi-agent MDPs.
 Following the lines of Petrosjan's work, in Section 3 we propose a stationary stage-wise CPDP for cooperative discounted MDPs (MDP-CPDP).
 In Section 4 we prove that our MDP-CPDP satisfies what we call the "terminal fairness property", i.e. the expected discounted sum of payoff allocations belongs to a cooperative solution (i.e. Shapley Value, Core, etc.) of the whole discounted game.
 In Section 5 we show that our MDP-CPDP fulfills the time consistency property, which is a crucial one in repeated games theory (e.g. Filar and Petrosjan 2000): it suggests that a CPDP should respect the terminal fairness property in a subgame starting from any time step.
 In Section 6 we show that, under some conditions, for all discount factors small enough, also the greedy players having a myopic perspective of the game are satisfied with our MDP-CPDP.
-In Section 7 we deal perhaps with the most meaningful attribute for a CPDP, which is the n-tuple step cooperation maintenance property.
+Section 7 deals with a special case of our model, entaling that the transition probabilities among the states do not depend on the players' strategies.
+In Section 8 we deal perhaps with the most meaningful attribute for a CPDP, which is the n-tuple step cooperation maintenance property.
 It claims that, at each stage of the game, the long run reward that each group of players expects to get by withdrawing from the grand coalition after n step should be less than what it would get by sticking to the grand coalition forever.
 In some sense, if such a condition is fulfilled for all integers n's, then no players are enticed to withdraw from the grand coalition.
 We find that the single step cooperation maintenance property, earliest introduced in a deterministic setting by Mazalov and Rettieva (2010), is the strongest one among all n's.
 Furthermore, we give a necessary and sufficient condition, inspired by the celebrated Bondareva-Shapley Theorem (Bondareva 1963; Shapley 1967), for our MDP-CPDP to satisfy the n-tuple step cooperation maintenance property, for all integers n.

 Some notation remarks.
-The ordering relations \langle , \rangle , if referred to vectors, are component-wise, as well as the max and min operators.
-The entry that lies in the i-th row and in the j-th column of matrix A is written as $\mathbf{A}{i,j}$.
-An equivalent notation for the n-by-m matrix A is $[\mathbf{A}{i,j}]{i=1,j=1}^{n,m}$.
-The i-th element of column vector a is denoted by \mathbf{a}i .
-The expression val(A) stands for the value (e.g. Filar and Vrieze 1996) of the matrix A.
+The ordering relations $\langle , \rangle$ , if referred to vectors, are component-wise, as well as the max and min operators.
+The entry that lies in the i-th row and in the j-th column of matrix A is written as $\mathbf{A}{i,j}$ .
+An equivalent notation for the n-by-m matrix A is $[\mathbf{A}{i,j}]{i=1,j=1}^{n,m}$ .
+The i-th element of column vector a is denoted by $\mathbf{a}i$ .
+The expression val(A) stands for the value (e.g. Filar and Vrieze 1996) of the matrix A. Let $\{C_i\}i$ be a collection of sets; we define the set $\sum_i C_i$ as $\{\sum_i c_i : c_i \in C_i, \forall i\}$ .